General Data Protection Regulation (GDPR) guidance

 - Changes to Data Protection legislation: why this matters to you (CEO briefing on GDPR and Accountability for Data Protection)

-- Data protection accountability and governance
+- Data protection accountability and implementation priorities

 - Privacy by design and default